WTEM: SportsTalk 980

-On September 13, 1999, ESPN Radio moved The Tony Kornheiser Show to his favorite 10 a.m.-1 p.m. slot to make room for The Dan Patrick Show.
-WTEM accommodated the move by moving The John Thompson Show to 3-5 p.m., reducing The Jim Rome Show to 2 hours and creating a new program called The Sports Reporters hosted by Andy Pollin between 5-7 p.m.
+On September 13, 1999, ESPN Radio moved The Tony Kornheiser Show to his favorite 10 a.m.–1 p.m. slot to make room for The Dan Patrick Show.
+WTEM accommodated the move by moving The John Thompson Show to 3–5 p.m., reducing The Jim Rome Show to two hours and creating a new program called The Sports Reporters hosted by Andy Pollin between 5–7 p.m.

-After the new lineup announced, Jim Rome voiced his displeasure on the air, attacked Kornheiser and demanded WTEM to get his third hour back.
+After the new lineup was announced, Jim Rome voiced his displeasure on the air, attacked Kornheiser and demanded WTEM to get his third hour back.
 In The Sports Reporters, Steve Czaban began as a news anchor.
 Later on, Czaban became the co-host with Andy Pollin.

 On April 20, 2000, veteran sports talk personality Ken Beatrice retired.
-His show, Sports Call, was replaced by Steve Czaban in the 7 p.m.-10 p.m. slot.
+His show, Sports Call, was replaced by Steve Czaban in the 7 p.m.–10 p.m. slot.

-On April 9, 2001, WTEM became a secondary Fox Sports Radio affiliate, picking up ESPN's Mike and Mike in the Morning (6-9 a.m.) and Fox's The Tony Bruno Extravaganza (9-10 a.m.).
+On April 9, 2001, WTEM became a secondary Fox Sports Radio affiliate, picking up ESPN's Mike and Mike in the Morning (6–9 a.m.) and Fox's The Tony Bruno Extravaganza (9–10 a.m.).
 Both shows replaced Imus in the Morning, which moved to WTNT to boost the station's ratings.
 Czaban's evening program would also be picked up nationwide by Fox Sports Radio later that year; the show would be moved by the network to morning drive in January 2005, with WTEM followed suit later that year.

 On May 23, 2002, WTEM celebrated its tenth anniversary as a sports talk station with a special Sports Reporters show starting at 5 p.m.

-From December 2003 until January 2005, WWRC, by this point on the 1260 kHz frequency, carried a complementary sports/talk format as "SportsTalk 1260."
+From December 2003 until January 2005, WWRC (1260 AM) carried a complementary sports/talk format as "SportsTalk 1260".
 WWRC carried the majority of Fox Sports Radio's lineup, simulcast WTEM's afternoon programming, and picked up Jim Rome in its entirety, enabling WTEM to become an exclusive ESPN Radio outlet (save for Czaban's syndicated program).

 In December 2005, the station's studios were moved from Bethesda, Maryland, to 1801 Rockville Pike, Rockville, Maryland, to consolidate Clear Channel's Washington operation.